meilisearch/specifications/text/0124-documents-api.md

 ##### 3.1.7.3.
 Response Definition

 When the request is successful, Meilisearch returns the HTTP code `202 Accepted`.
-The response's content is the summarized representation of the received asynchronous task.
+The response's content is the summarized representation of the received asynchronous task with the type `documentDeletion`.

 See [Summarized `task` Object for `202 Accepted`](0060-tasks-api.md#summarized-task-object-for-202-accepted).